Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Description of model

 \subsection{Synthetic data}

+In order to validate the statistical definition approach and determine the impacts of some parameters, such as $\omega$ or the outer length $L_0$, a preliminary analysis is performed with synthetic data.
+A study of the limitations related to the outer scale $L_0$ is of particular interest since, in practical scenarios, this scale is often found to be smaller than 10 meters \cite{beland1988deterministic,coulman1988outer,abahamid2004optical}.
+However, in Section \ref{sec:val}, radiosonde observations with a vertical resolution on the order of 10 meters will be used, with a resampling distance $\Delta z$ between 25 and 400 meters.
+Hence, the assumption about the inertial range, required for applying (\ref{eq:Cn2}), may not hold, and this impact is studied here.

-The $C_n^2$ approach presented above has firstly been applied to synthetic fluctuations of the refractive index, coming from one dimensional simulations.
-These fluctuations have been generated through white noise coloring in order to obtain the desired properties (i.e. the desired spatial power spectrum) on the resulting fluctuations.
-The different steps are: \begin{enumerate} \item Generation of a 1D vector of Gaussian white noise (zero mean and unit variance). \item Filtering of this white noise with a filter designed from the 1D spatial power spectrum of the refractive index fluctuations.
-The chosen 3D power spectrum is the von K\'arm\'an spectrum, valid for all $\kappa$ \cite{andrews2005}:
+For this study with synthetic data, one-dimensional (1D) fluctuations of the refractive index have been generated through white noise coloring to obtain the desired properties (i.e.~the desired spatial power spectrum) on the resulting fluctuations.
+In order to include the limitations imposed by the outer scale $L_0$ in the simulation, the von K\'arm\'an spectrum has been chosen \cite{andrews2005}:

 with $\kappa_0=1/L_0$.
 The associated 1D power spectrum $V_n(\kappa)$ is found thanks to \cite{andrews2005}: